max1gu/e-rro/README.md

-# e-rro
+# E-RRO
-Example of using Jkurwa library for getting information of E-RRO
+Example of using Jkurwa library (DSTU4145) for getting information of E-RRO

+For start example run command:

+    tsc & node rro-exampleCLI

+Forder ./keyfop contains test public key and certificate